fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Arabs and the Jews both practiced usury.
 Many among them were professional usurers; they lived on the interest they charged on their loans.

 E. A. Belyaev:
-> “Usury (riba) was widely practiced in Mecca, for in order to participate in the profitable caravan trade many a Meccan who had only a modest income had to resort to usurers; despite the high interest, he could hope to benefit after the safe return of the caravan.
+> "Usury (riba) was widely practiced in Mecca, for in order to participate in the profitable caravan trade many a Meccan who had only a modest income had to resort to usurers; despite the high interest, he could hope to benefit after the safe return of the caravan.
 The richer merchants were both traders and usurers.
 >
 > Money-lenders usually took a dinar for a dinar, a dirhem for a dirhem, in other words, 100 per cent interest.
 In the Koran 3:130, Allah addressing the faithful, prescribes:
 >